 Beacon uses the latest Quest Analytics, an industry-standard application, to conduct a geographic access (geoaccess) mapping analysis for time and distance from member residence driving to the closest available provider based on the county classification.
 This application is also used to calculate the provider to member ratios at region and county level by provider type.
+For the second submission of the Q2 Report, Beacon identified a way to use the logic that excluded out of area members for the behavioral health ratio and time/distance standard analysis.
+This will facilitate the comparison of the data between the two submissions.

-The provider data that was used in this report was pulled directly out of the physical health and behavioral health databases hosted by Beacon Health Options, on behalf of HCI.
+The provider data that was used in this report was pulled directly out of the physical health and behavioral health databases hosted by Beacon Health Options, on behalf of NHP.
 The data was pulled directly out of the database using the SQL editor Toad.
 The requested data elements for the Individual PH Practitioner and Individual BH Practitioner tabs are available in the databases and were pulled directly.
 This is also the case for the Practice Sites and the Entity Locations tabs.
 The Members by County tab was a simple calculation of enrolled Members by their county of residence broken out per the Members by County Instructions.
 The Provider Locations by County tab was calculated by summing the number of locations by their county name per the instructions of the Provider Locations by County Instructions.

-As for the HCPF Network Categories, we began by conducting a quality check of provider NPIs and taxonomy codes using various methods.
-For the NPI quality check, we verified all NPIs in our provider data against the list of NPIs in the monthly ATN report to confirm those providers had valid NPIs.
+As for the HCPF Network Categories, we began by conducting a quality check of provider NPIs and taxonomy codes using a couple of different methods.
+For the NPI quality check, we bounced all NPIs in our provider data against the list of NPIs in the monthly ATN report to confirm those providers had valid NPIs.
 Additionally, there was a manual review of provider taxonomy codes against the NPPESS data to ensure correct taxonomy codes.
 Once the quality checks were completed, we used the HSAG technical specification document (FY2019-20 Network Adequacy Validation (NAV) Crosswalk Definitions for Network Data Mapping; December 4, 2019 Version) to define provider groupings.
 This was done using the provider's taxonomy code and the provider's degree or credentials.
 This allowed us to roll-up our provider counts by provider group code.